 Families Helping Families is one of the charitable organizations we have adopted into of our lives, and I am incredibly honored and humbled to be the Team Lead of Family Services.
-Having first hand interactions with the receiving families, I feel and see the genuine gratitude, tears of joy, and utter relief they express, and it is truly priceless.
+Having firsthand interactions with the receiving families, I feel and see the genuine gratitude, tears of joy, and utter relief they express, and it is truly priceless.
 Every second I spend with this organization is worth it.
 Giving back to struggling families fills our souls, and we will proudly serve our community with Families Helping Families.
 I thank the community for providing the life my family cherishes, and this is the least I can do to express our gratitude.
 I would not be here today if it was not for this community.

 I grew up in the arts studying dance, theatre, drawing, and music, graduated high school early at 16, then went on to Texas Southern University.
 Shortly after, I started my corporate career in 2010, living in Dubai and Iraq for a couple of years working in the Oil & Gas industry.

 This is where I got my photography start, starting with street photography, then eventually portraits of friends and events in Lagos where we lived at the time.
-I definitely caught the photog bug and decided I wanted to do it on a full time basis when we returned home to Texas.
+I definitely caught the photog bug and decided I wanted to do it on a full-time basis when we returned home to Texas.

-We now live in Richmond, TX and I’ve been a full time professional photographer since 2018.
+We now live in Richmond, TX and I’ve been a full-time professional photographer since 2018.
 We have two children, Emerald (Emmie) & Jidenna (JJ), and Finn, our big dog who still thinks he’s a puppy.
-When I’m not working, we love spending time in nature exploring the State Parks, and lounging on the beach.
+When I’m not working, we love spending time in nature exploring the State Parks and lounging on the beach.

-My family has been involved with Families Helping Families for three years now, photographing as well as distributing meals to families in need.
+My family has been involved with Families Helping Families for four years now, photographing as well as distributing meals to families in need.
 It has been my pleasure to help my neighbor Quincy continue to grow and serve more people in the community.